PAF Base Minhas: 2012 terrorist attack

 On 16 August 2012, nine Tehrik-e-Taliban militants assaulted PAF Base Minhas at about 2 am.
 After a pitched battle all nine attackers were killed while two Pakistani security officials also died.
-The base commander, Air Commodore Muhammad Azam, was reported wounded in the attack as well.
+The base commander, Air Commodore Muhammad Azam, who led the operation against the attackers, was also shot in the shoulder, but his injury was not serious.
 The militants also destroyed one Saab 2000 Erieye plane and damaged one or two others.